 Everyone loves BATNA.
 It has more than 16 million hits on Google.
 I have loved BATNA too.
 Of course, people should consider alternatives to a negotiated agreement when negotiating or mediating.
 Unfortunately, people have loved BATNA so much that it has become a cliché that is widely misunderstood, even by some dispute resolution experts.
 When … Continue reading BATNA May Be Less Important Than You Think – and Teach

 This post collects several videos about the litigation interest and risk assessment (LIRA) techniques described in the book that Michaela Keet, Heather Heavin, and I wrote about the subject.
 The videos may be of interest to academics, practitioners, and students.
-The videos may be useful as resources used asynchronously in courses.
-Litigation Interest and Risk … Continue reading LIRA Videos
+Considering the challenges of synchronous instruction these days, faculty may want to assign some of … Continue reading LIRA Videos and Coming Attractions

 If you teach students that it’s important to analyze their BATNAs, consider including material in your course on litigation interest and risk assessment, aka LIRA.
 Virtually every negotiation, mediation, and ADR survey course teaches students that they should figure out their BATNA when negotiating or mediating.
-That is sooooo much easier said than done, as … Continue reading Do You Cover BATNA in Your Course?
+That is sooooo much easier said than done, as … Continue reading Resources for Teaching About BATNA, Bottom Lines, and LIRA

 From F. Peter Phillips: New York Law School’s ADR Skills Program invites you to join… THE WEDNESDAY LUNCH SERIES: CONVERSATIONS in CONFLICT RESOLUTION Beginning May 20 and for every two weeks thereafter, New York Law School will offer informal and provocative conversations with interesting leaders in the field of conflict avoidance, management and resolution.
 All … Continue reading NYLS Wednesday Lunch Conversations